-The portrait is one of several items related to Seamus Heaney in the sale including a number of photographs – one particularly fine image by John Minihan was taken for the poet's 70th birthday in 2009 (estimate £400-600) - and very early handwritten drafts of his poem, 'Song', from the collection, 'Field Work'
+The portrait is one of several items related to Seamus Heaney in the sale including a number of photographs – one particularly fine image by John Minihan was taken for the poet's 70th birthday in 2009 (estimate £400-600) - and very early handwritten draughts of his poem, 'Song', from the collection, 'Field Work'

-The big differences between the drafts and the final printed version of 'Song' show how a poem can develop and take shape as the writer works on his initial idea.
+The big differences between the draughts and the final printed version of 'Song' show how a poem can develop and take shape as the writer works on his initial idea.
 For example, the draft lines:

 'birch trees stand off among the rushes

 Birch trees, at a wet and sunlit distance